gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

       }
       ```

-   2. previously captured and passed inout in the current function, then we merge
+   2. previously captured by reference in the current function, then we merge
       the region associated with `y`'s previous value with the resulting region of
       the assignment.